KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 ## Binary glTF Layout

 Binary glTF is little endian.
-It has a 20-byte header followed by the glTF resources, including the JSON:
+It has a binary 20-byte preamble followed by the structured header and the binary body, containing the glTF resources:

 **Figure 1**: Binary glTF layout.

 ![](layout.png)

-`magic` is the ASCII string `'glTF'`, and can be used to identify the arraybuffer as Binary glTF.  `version` is an `uint32` that indicates the version of the Binary glTF container format, which is `1` for this version of the extension.  `length` is the total length of the Binary glTF, including the header, in bytes.  `jsonOffset` is the offset, in bytes, from the start of the arraybuffer to the start of the glTF JSON.  `jsonLength` is the length of the glTF JSON in bytes.
+`magic` is the ASCII string `'glTF'`, and can be used to identify the arraybuffer as Binary glTF.

+`version` is an `uint32` that indicates the version of the Binary glTF container format, which is `1` for this version of the extension.

-`jsonOffset` and `jsonLength` are used to access the JSON.
-This extension does not define where the JSON is in the arraybuffer nor does it define where the JSON is stored relative to the embedded data.
-Figure 1 illustrates that the embedded data may come before or after the JSON (or both).
-Pragmatically, exporter implementations may find it easier to write the JSON after the embedded data to make computing `byteOffset` and `byteLength` for bufferviews straightforward.
+`length` is the total length of the Binary glTF, including the header, in bytes.

+`headerLength` is the length, in bytes, of the structured header.

+`headerFormat` specifies the format of the structured header.
+Currently, the only allowed value is '0', which stands for JSON.

+The structured header holds the structured glTF description, as it would usually be provided within a .gltf file.
+By reading the header first, an implementation is able to progressively retrieve resources from the binary body.
+This way, it is also possible to read only a selected subset of resources from a binary glTF file (for instance, the coarsest LOD).

-The start of the embedded data is 4-byte aligned to ease its use with JavaScript Typed Arrays.
+The start of the binary body data is 4-byte aligned to ease its use with JavaScript Typed Arrays.

 Given an `arrayBuffer` with Binary glTF, Listing 1 shows how to parse the header and access the JSON.

-_TODO: the code below is out-of-sync with Cesium_
+_TODO: the code below is out-of-sync with Cesium and the Frauhofer SRC implementations_

 **Listing 1**: Parsing Binary glTF.
 This uses a `TextDecoder` wrapper in Cesium, [`getStringFromTypedArray`](https://github.com/AnalyticalGraphicsInc/cesium/blob/1.11/Source/Core/getStringFromTypedArray.js).
 ```javascript